Semal10/SQL-Editor/README.md

 2) Using React Dev Tools in Lighthouse

 There is a button in Lighthouse Tab which generates us the whole report regarding performance, SEO , accessibility, and reliabilty.
-I scored 92+ in all of the above and also stored the page load speed in performance review.
+I scored 94 in Performance, 96 in Accessibility & 100 in Best Practices & SEO.
+Also stored the page load speed in performance review.

 Lasting i took the average of all the above methods , and stated it to be my final DOMContentLoad & Page Load time.